 By setting goals, your kids learn how to manage time, how to persevere, and the importance of a “can-do” attitude.
 Every time your child meets a goal, their self-confidence increases.

-Setting short-term and long-term goals is a healthy habit to practice… and by teaching this early on, your child is more likely to find success.
+Setting short-term and long-term goals is a healthy habit for kids to practice… and by teaching this early on, your child is more likely to find success.
 Clearly defined goals, wants, and needs give your child purpose.

 Goals will make your child productive, because they are focused and working toward something.